-designed two authentication Hong Liu et al. schemes with privacy-preserving for V2G networks in Smart Grids according to the battery status of electric vehicles [22] and their roles [23].
+Hong Liu et al. designed two privacy protection authentication schemes for V2G networks in smart grids according to the battery status of electric vehicles [22] and their roles [23].
 The former argues that there are three kinds of battery status, and different status faces different security and privacy problems.
 They use aggregate identifiers in the charging status to ensure that battery vehicles can be authenticated during the connection process without disclosing their real identities.
 At the same time, they employ the selective unblocking method to realize the anonymous data transmission when the vehicles are in the charging status.
-In addition, they introduce aggregatestatus during the status transition from discharging to charging, thereby hiding the vehicle's power from the aggregator.
+In addition, they introduce aggregate status during the status transition from discharging to charging, thereby hiding the vehicle's power from the aggregator.
 The latter classifies the battery vehicles into three roles of energy demander, energy storage, and energy supplier according to the battery status and proposes a role-dependent privacy-preserving scheme to achieve secure interactions between a vehicle and the smart grid.
 Refs.
-[22] and [23] have some similarities in classification, but the Ref.
+[22,23] Have some similarities in classification, but Ref.
 [23] focuses on designing the interlinked sub-protocols for battery vehicles to deal with the different privacy problems.
 Meanwhile, they also illustrated how to protect the vehicles' security and privacy in both the centralized and distributed discharging operations when a BV feeds energy back into the grid.